-Defense Secretary Carter: Mosul, Raqqa battles will 'overlap'
+US 'laying groundwork' for Raqqa assault

 Story highlights

-- Secretary of Defense Ash Carter said Mosul fight will not delay Raqqa offensive
+- US Secretary of Defense Ash Carter said Mosul fight will not delay Raqqa offensive

 - Carter and the French Defense Minister cited progress in the Mosul campaign